paulkienitz/SPARE/README.md

 --------

 Savvy readers may note that in the most modern browsers, XHR is somewhat obsolete, replaced by the `fetch` API.
 I expect that some future version of SPARE will switch over to using `fetch`.
 That version will no longer use `onSuccess` and `onFailure` callback parameters, but instead will return a `Promise` object, which will allow you to handle success with a `then` method (or let you use an `await` expression) and failure with a `catch` method.
+With the callback hooks gone, the two main methods have only five parameters instead of eight.

 In fact, three future versions of SPARE have already been drafted.
 One returns a `Promise` but is still based on XHR; a second uses `fetch`, and the third also uses `fetch` but is implemented as an ECMAScript 6 module.
 All three are compatible with each other at the API level, but are incompatible with SPARE versions 1 and 2.
 These represent successive steps of abandoning support for older browsers.   `Promise` support got going in 2014 and came to Edge 12 in 2015 (with polyfills available to stretch that further back).
 Then `fetch` came to Edge 14 in 2016 after getting established elsewhere in 2015 (the `AbortController` class needed for efficient timeouts didn’t come to Chrome until 2018, but we can manage without it).
 Finally, modules came to the majority of browsers in 2017.